 Outside of volunteering and work, Paul enjoys following a range of sports and has a lifelong passion for tinkering with cars and all things motorsport.

-Our Community Connectors are responsible for building and nurturing relationships between MACDT and the local community and progressing and delivering the Trust’s projects in a collaborative way.
+Our Community Connector is responsible for building and nurturing relationships between MACDT and the local community and progressing and delivering the Trust’s projects in a collaborative way.

 Clare has worked in media and communications for some 30 years at local, regional and national levels and firmly believes in the importance of giving people a voice both in their communities and beyond, and in fostering good community connections and relationships.